 After noticing the EAT fudge was made in Scotland and doing a little research, I came to the conclusion that the EAT fudge was modeled after something called Helensburgh Toffee.
 The recipe for Helensburgh toffee was very similar to a cooks.com recipe, but halved and with a higher ratio of sugar to syrup.
 It also used Golden syrup, which is an ingredient in EAT’s.

 This makes a small batch, so if you mess it up you haven’t wasted much money.
 It does take some time, though.
 It took a full twenty minutes of standing and gently stirring.

 Make sure you keep you heat on low to medium low.
 If the mercury stops rising on your thermometer, up the heat a tiny bit.

 Here are some photos to guide you along.
 First off, the ingredients.
 The butter is already in the pan, so it’s not pictured.
 Quick dissolving sugar usually comes in a canister of some sort.
 Golden Syrup comes in a tin or a glass jar and has a lion on it.

 Here’s what it looks like when it first gets warm.
 Little flecks appear.

 And after about 12 minutes, it gets darker, but it’s not quite 245 yet.

 Here it is, after being stirred, turned into the pan and set.
 I used Release foil.
 If you are using regular foil, make sure to grease it with something.
 Parchment is fine too.

 Now I need to pack it up.

-Line a 9×5 loaf pan with parchment or Release foil.
+- Line a 9x5 loaf pan with parchment or nonstick foil.